-I am lecturer and postdoc at the Ethics/Philosophy Section, TU Delft.
+I am a postdoctoral researcher at the Ethics/Philosophy Section, TU Delft.

 My educational background comprises several disciplines: